xudon9/CMM/README.md

 |    Ncurses library     |   ❌    |   ✅   |  ✅   |
 |    GUI code editor     | Not tested  | Not tested |  ✅   |

+To show you that CMM is somewhat a useful language that can create relative non-trivial programs, we implemeted a console [snake game in CMM](#snake).
+This is also a good example for you to get familiar with the CMM grammar.

 ## 1. Language Design
 The laguagewe implemented, named CMM, has a grammar similar to C family languages,